Senedd Commission

-Role of the Commission
+Role of the commission

 The Government of Wales Act 2006 provided the National Assembly for Wales with significant new powers to legislate, and strengthens its scrutiny role.
-It also creates a legally separate Welsh Government and a Corporate Body, known as the National Assembly for Wales Commission (Assembly Commission) which has responsibility for the provision of property, staff and services to support the Assembly Members.
-The Commission consists of the Presiding Officer and four other Members nominated by the main political parties.
-The staff of the Commission are employees of the Commission and are headed by the Chief Executive and Clerk to the Assembly.
+It also creates a legally separate Welsh Government and a corporate body, known as the National Assembly for Wales Commission (Assembly Commission) which has responsibility for the provision of property, staff and services to support the assembly members.
+The commission consists of the presiding officer and four other members nominated by the main political parties.
+The staff of the commission are employees of the commission and are headed by the chief executive and clerk of the Senedd.

-The Commission's duty, as defined in the Government of Wales Act 2006, is to provide the “property, staff and services required for the Senedd's purposes”.
-In practice, this means that it is the Commission's responsibility to:
+The commission's duty, as defined in the Government of Wales Act 2006, is to provide the “property, staff and services required for the Senedd's purposes”.
+In practice, this means that it is the commission's responsibility to: